Classrooms and instruction

 The student or the Care Team Exposure Tracing Analyst will inform the faculty member that a student will be out of their in-person course for two weeks.
 The student will work with the professor to make up or complete the class remotely if that is an option.
 Any individuals in the class will hear directly from an Exposure Tracing Analyst to follow up on the nature of the contact.

-Faculty will receive email notification from University Personnel of all positive cases in their classroom.
+Faculty will receive email notification from Human Resources of all positive cases in their classroom.
 This notice complies with OSHA’s current COVID-19 employee notification guidelines, which aligns with the California Department of Public Health’s Close Contact.

 SDR will work with students and professors to ensure accommodations are made for students.